 I do not link to online versions of any Toynbee texts except The Treatment of Armenians in the Ottoman Empire, which is a collection of documents edited and presented by Toynbee.

 I refer to the first edition of a book by Toynbee when stating my source.
 In some cases my actual source is a later edition or impression.
-It is possible, but unlikely, that the passage has been changed in the later one.
+In a very few cases, the passage will have been revised.